al-jshen/learnrust/trpl/notes.md

 	println!("{}", x);
 }
 ```
-where `0..10` gives an iterable range.
+where `0..10` gives an iterable range that is inclusive of the first number and exclusive of the second number.
+You can also use `0..=10` to produce a range that is inclusive on both ends.

 Use `.enumerate()` to keep track of how many times you have looped:
 ```rust